metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 Per the Webmention protocol, the **source** URL represents the location of the document that made the mention described here, and **target** describes the location of the document that got mentioned.
+The two arguments cannot refer to the same URL (disregarding the `#fragment` part of either, if present).

 ### new\_from\_request